Sadman-123/Word_Counter/README.md

 4. Start the development server:
     ```
-    npm start
+    npm run dev
     ```

-5. Open your web browser and visit `http://localhost:3000` to view the application.
+5. Open your web browser and visit `http://localhost:5174` to view the application.

 ## Usage
 1. Enter the text you want to analyze into the input field.